Jason Dozzell: Northampton Town

+Non-League

 Dozzell retired from professional football in 2001 as a result of persistent injuries, in particular an ongoing toe problem.
 However, he continued playing with non-league clubs; a brief spell with Canvey Island reunited him with former Colchester and Ipswich player Neil Gregory.
 Canvey Island released him and he moved on to an even shorter stay with Grays Athletic, who signed him alongside Carl Leaburn.
 This was followed by a move back to Ipswich and into management.

 Managerial career

 Dozzell took his first step into management with Eastern Counties Football League club Ipswich Wanderers in 2003.
 In his role as player-manager, he moved to play in defence and secured an eighth-place finish in the league during his first season with the club.
 The following season, he led them to the league title and promotion to the Eastern Counties League Premier Division.
 The 2005–06 season saw Dozzell lead the newly promoted club to seventh in the league, but despite ending the season with a record tally of points, he left the Wanderers, citing off-pitch issues at the club.

 Dozzell went on to manage Leiston, but he left in November 2007.